wannabeing/kokoa-2021/README.md

 #  KOKOA TALK - 2021

-- HTML & CSS used
+- HTML & CSS used!